 Also like you, I am a griever.
 Among the many losses in my life are family deaths, divorce, moving a long way from home, job changes (some voluntary, some not), and the loss of beloved pets.

 In addition to training as a certified grief recovery specialist through The Grief Recovery Institute, I also have taken several graduate level courses in clinical mental health counseling.
 I am a graduate of the University of Maryland in College Park, with a bachelor of science degree in Journalism - Science Communications and a minor in Psychology.
 I adhere to SDI's Guidelines for Ethical Conduct.

-I am a professional photographer.
+I am a avid photographer.
 I specialize in creating digital paintings and retouching photos.
 I enjoy photographing dogs, cats and other critters in action, as well as pet and flower portraits.
-Please visit my studio's website to see examples of my work: BJ Spanos Ink Photography.
+Please visit my portfolio website to see examples of my work: BJ Spanos Ink Photography.

 I would be honored to walk with you on your spiritual journey, your journey through grief, or both.
 May God bless and protect you always.